 The Romanian LEU (plural LEI) (ROL) was revalued and replaced by the 'NEW LEU' in 2005- refered to as 'LEU NOU' or 'LEU GREU' (RON) as follows:

-1 LEU NEW (RON) = 10,000 LEI (ROL)
+1 LEU NEW (RON) = 10,000 LEI (ROL); 1 LEU is divided into 100 BANI.

 The Old Leu is no longer valid currency but people still quote prices in the old currency out of habit: